mgit3/ZSHrc/README.md

 ### Use the "mainFile.py" to run:

+` os.system("bash speedTest.sh")`
-` os.system("bash speedTest.sh") --> to collect data about your internet speed. `
+To collect data about your internet speed.

-` os.system("python3 populatingSpeedtest.py") --> to populate the database with the new data`
+` os.system("python3 populatingSpeedtest.py") `
+To populate the database with the new data.

-` os.system("python3 dash_plotly.py") --> to vizualize the models in the dashboard`
+` os.system("python3 dash_plotly.py") `
+To vizualize the models in the dashboard.

-To see the dashboard access this address "http://127.0.0.1:8050/" in your web-browser
+To see the dashboard access this address __"http://127.0.0.1:8050/"__ in your web-browser.

-You also can vizualize the database in terminal with the "tabulateSpeedtest.py".
+You also can vizualize the database in terminal with the __"tabulateSpeedtest.py"__.